kateolmstead/javascript-sdk/README.md

 ```

 * An internal ID (such as a database auto-generated number).
-* A hash of the player's email address.
+* A hash of the user’s email address.

-**You cannot use the player's Facebook ID or any personally identifiable information (plain-text email, name, etc) for the `<USER-ID>`.**
+**You cannot use the user’s Facebook ID or any personally identifiable information (plain-text email, name, etc) for the `<USER-ID>`.**

-`_pnConfig.onLoadComplete` allows you to optionally pass a callback that will be fired when the SDK has finished initialization.This a common place to call the [user info module](#demographics-and-install-attribution).
+`_pnConfig.onLoadComplete` allows you to optionally pass a callback that will be fired when the SDK has finished initialization.
+This a common place to call the [user info module](#demographics-and-install-attribution).

 Congratulations!
 You've completed our basic integration.
 You will now be able to track engagement behaviors (having incorporated the Engagement Module) from the PlayRM dashboard.
-At this point we recommend that you use our integration validation tool to test your integration of our SDK in order insure that it has been properly incorporated in your game.
+At this point we recommend that you use our integration validation tool to test your integration of our SDK in order insure that it has been properly incorporated in your app.

 PlayRM is currently operating in test mode.
-Be sure you switch to [production mode](#switch-sdk-to-production-mode), by implementing the code call outlined in our Basic Integration before deploying your game on the web or in an app store.
+Be sure you switch to [production mode](#switch-sdk-to-production-mode), by implementing the code call outlined in our Basic Integration before deploying your app in the web or in an app store.

 # Full Integration